 When creating a new NFT collection, Binance will automatically deploy a smart contract to ETH/BSC for you.
 You need to provide a wallet address for the smart contract.
 The person that owns this address can claim ownership and collect royalty fees for the NFT collection on Binance and all NFT marketplaces.
 Please note that if you do not provide a wallet address, you won’t be able to claim ownership of your collection or collect royalty fees on the DeFi marketplaces.

 Gas fees are required for deploying smart contracts on the blockchain.
-Currently, the smart contract deployment fee is charged as shown below and is subject to change:

 Once the collection is created and the smart contract has been deployed, you can change the smart contract owner.
 However, you will be charged a gas fee as this is an on-chain operation.